tltglitch/guacamole_convert/README.md

-The script will generate a log file after first run.
+The script will generate a log file named "convert.log" in thesame directory the script is running from after first run.
 This log file keeps track of converted files.

 #Enjoy